 On September 19, 2012, the United States Immigration and Customs Enforcement ("ICE") executed three search warrants authorizing the seizure of certain records from Seaboard's offices in Merriam, Kansas and at the Seaboard Foods employment office and the human resources department in Guymon, Oklahoma.
 The warrants generally called for the seizure of employment-related files, certain e-mails and other electronic records relating to Medicaid and Medicaid recipients, certain health care providers in the Guymon area, and Seaboard's health plan and certain personnel issues.
-The United States Attorney's Office for the Western District of Oklahoma ("USAO"), which has been leading the investigation, recently advised Seaboard that it intends to close its investigation and that no charges would be brought against Seaboard, although the possibility of proceedings by ICE and/or the Oklahoma Attorney General's office remains.
+The United States Attorney's Office for the Western District of Oklahoma ("USAO"), which has been leading the investigation, previously advised Seaboard that it intended to close its investigation and that no charges would be brought against Seaboard.
+However, discussions with the USAO continue regarding the status of the investigation and the possibility of proceedings by the USAO, ICE and/or the Oklahoma Attorney General's office remains.
 No proceedings have been filed or brought as of this time.
-It is not possible at this time to determine whether Seaboard will incur any material fines, penalties or liabilities in connection with this matter.
+It is not possible at this time to determine whether any agencies will continue to pursue an investigation or whether Seaboard will incur any material fines, penalties or liabilities in connection with this matter.